-Elme Communities, a Maryland real estate investment trust, is a self-administered equity real estate investment trust, successor to a trust organized in 1960.
-In October 2022, the Company changed its name from Washington Real Estate Investment Trust to Elme Communities to reflect the Company's continued transition into a focused multifamily company, and subsequent geographic expansion into Sunbelt markets.
-On October 20, 2022, the Company's ticker symbol on the New York Stock Exchange changed from "WRE" to "ELME."
+Elme Communities, a Maryland real estate investment trust, formerly known as Washington Real Estate Investment Trust, is a self-administered equity real estate investment trust, successor to a trust organized in 1960.
 Our business primarily consists of the ownership and operation of apartment communities in the greater Washington, DC metro and Sunbelt regions.